 I hope this isn’t coming across as preachy or too simplistic.
 I’m writing this in response to so many of you telling me you can’t find time for the things you love – and I just want to help you find your own self care plan.

-But Stop with the Mum Guilt
+Ending the Mum Guilt

 Take five minutes (or longer if you can!) just for you every day and DO NOT feel guilty about it.
 I don’t.
 Take care of yourself.